MarkTigchelaar/Autopilot/README.md

 #### error
 error statements are definitions of error types.
 Very similar to enums, and similar to error types in other languages.
-In AutoPilot, error types cannot be assigned to variables that are not defined as Results (with that error as the alternatiive type)
+In AutoPilot, error types cannot be assigned to variables that are not defined as Results (with that error as the alternative type)
 ```
 error MyError as
   errOne,